Alex-Verevkine/nodejs-streams/README.md

 # Intro To Node Streams

-## description: this project include high level introduction in to a world of node js streams with soe different examples.
+## description: this project include high level introduction in to a world of node js streams with some examples.

 [Streams Documentation](./docs/intro-page.md)